-On March 15, our production of No Mean City: Baltimore 1966 closed a successful run of 9 sold-out performances in the Joseph and Rebecca Meyerhoff Auditorium at the Baltimore Museum of Art.
+On March 15, our production of No Mean City: Baltimore 1966 closed a successful run of nine sold-out performances in the Joseph and Rebecca Meyerhoff Auditorium at the Baltimore Museum of Art.
+This was a world premiere play by long-time Baltimore Sun columnist and Baltimore media personality Dan Rodricks.

 Thanks to Emily Peterson for her positive review in MD Theatre Guide on March 7 and for her mention of my performance, stating "...While they only make short appearances, J.R.
 Hontz as Jerold Hoffberger and ... make strong, memorable impressions..."